goozyshi/zaxverse/src/content/blog/how-to-add-an-estimated-reading-time.md

 ---
-title: How to add an estimated reading time in AstroPaper
+title: How to add an estimated reading time in Zaxverse
 author: Sat Naing
 pubDatetime: 2023-07-21T10:11:06.130Z
 modDatetime: 2024-01-03T14:53:25Z